 How to Create a WordPress Blog

-There are many ways to create a website nowadays, but when it comes to starting an affiliate business, I am a big fan of WordPress because their blogging features exceeds what most platforms can’t offer.
+There are many ways to create a website nowadays, but when it comes to starting an affiliate business, I am a big fan of WordPress because their blogging features exceed what most platforms can’t offer.
 It’s very search-engine friendly, which means if you know how to set things right, you can get a lot of free traffic from the search engines.

 To get started, come up with a domain name that best represents the niche that you are interested in.
 Think about the targeted audience that we mentioned earlier.
-You can choose keyword-rich domain like DIYphotoart.com or go with a bit of branding like jesshomedecorideas.com.
+You can choose a keyword-rich domain like DIYphotoart.com or go with a bit of branding like jesshomedecorideas.com.

 Either way, it should make sense to the audience and more so, relevant to digital photo merchandising.
-A top level domain (.com, .org and .net) typically cost less than $15 dollars and you want to make sure that it includes privacy protection as well.
+A top-level domain (.com, .org and .net) typically cost less than $15 dollars and you want to make sure that it includes privacy protection as well.

-The next step is to find a hosting company that support WordPress and if you are using a modern high-tech one like SiteRubix, you’ll be spared from all the technical intricacies.
+The next step is to find a hosting company that supports WordPress and if you are using a modern high-tech one like SiteRubix, you’ll be spared from all the technical intricacies.
 All that’s needed is to connect the domain to a WordPress theme and in just a few simple clicks, your site will be up within a few minutes.
 The hosting fee is about $30/month if you decide to pay annually.
 And that’s basically how you can create a WordPress blog even without any experience.

 How to Get Visitors to Your Blog

 By that, I mean real people with search intent, not robots or automated clicks.
-Those stuff will only hurt your site in the long run.
+That stuff will only hurt your site in the long run.
 Getting traffic can be a struggle for most people who are new to affiliate marketing, but ever since I started blogging in 2014, one method works particularly well for me and that’s going after the low hanging fruit keywords.

 There are many keywords that exist within a niche and the ones that you should pay attention to are those with commercial intent (people search because they want to solve or buy something) and has the least competition, as in, not many websites rank for those terms.